 Day 21.
 Cape Town Highlights.
 Cape Town, South Africa.
 Accommodation.
 Ashanti Lodge, Gardens, Cape Town.Explore the many sights of South Africa’s mother city.
 Several optional activities are available, all bookable at the hotel reception.
 Explore the Cape Peninsula and the Boulders Beach penguins, Muizenberg; the famed beaches of Camps Bay, or spend the day in the city visiting the colourful Cape Malay area of Bo Kaap, the vibrant Green Market Square and venture up Table Mountain.

 Day 22.
 Cape Town to Cederberg Highlights.
 Cederberg, South Africa.
 Accommodation.
-Highlanders Camp, Cederberg.This morning we re-join the overland truck and before we leave the Mother city, we join a township tour of the Cape Flats, one of Cape Town’s intriguing townships.
+Highlanders Camp, Cederberg.This morning we re-join the Acacia vehicle and before we leave the Mother city, we join a township tour of the Cape Flats, one of Cape Town’s intriguing townships.
 We visit some of the local community projects in the area.
 The ‘townships’ illustrate both South Africa’s tumultuous history and its hope for the future.
-After a traditional lunch, we meet up with our overland truck and venture north through the fruit growing region of Citrusdal to our accommodation alongside the Olifants River overlooking the Cederberg Mountains.
+After a traditional lunch, we meet up with our adventure vehicle and venture north through the fruit growing region of Citrusdal to our accommodation alongside the Olifants River overlooking the Cederberg Mountains.
 This afternoon we join an option wine tasting at the camp to sample some of the fine wines of the region.

 Day 23.
 Cederberg Area to Orange River Highlights.
 Orange (Gariep) River, Namibia.
 Accommodation.
 Felix Unite.Continuing north, we travel to the Namibian border crossing at Vioolsdrift.
 Our accommodation is a short distance from the border set in a tranquil setting alongside the Orange (Gariep) Rivers edge.
 Relax by the pool with the river and mountains as a backdrop.
 The camp by night is showered with stars – a truly peaceful and serene experience.